Epistulae (Pliny): Books 1–9

 As already mentioned above, highlights of these books include Pliny's description of the eruption of Mount Vesuvius and the death of his uncle and mentor, Pliny the Elder.
 The first letter (1.1), addressed to Gaius Septicius Clarus, is also notable for giving Pliny's reasons for collecting his letters.
 Those that give details of Pliny's life at his country villas are important documents in the history of garden design.
 They are the world's oldest sources of the information on how gardens were used in the ancient world and the considerations that went into their design.

 The content of this section of the letters evolves over time.
-Pliny's career as a young man is very fully described in the earlier letters, which include tributes to notable figures such as Marcus Valerius Martialis, Pliny's protégé (3.21).
+Pliny's career as a young man is very fully described in the earlier letters, which include tributes to notable figures such as the epigrammatist Martial, Pliny's protégé (3.21).
 Advice is offered to friends, references are given, political support is discussed and Pliny comments on many other aspects of Roman life, using established literary style.
 However, by the last two books the subject matter is more contemplative.

 Chronologically, it is suggested that Books 1 to 3 were written between 97 and 102, Books 4 to 7 were composed between 103 and 107 and Books 8 and 9 cover 108 and 109.
 These books were probably intermittently published between 99 and 109.